frontcraft/fronthack-components/README.md

 import React, { Component } from 'react';
 import './Button.css'; // Tell Webpack that Button.js uses these styles

-class Button extends Component {
+class Button extends React.Component {
   render() {
     // You can use them as regular CSS styles return <div className="Button" />;